 performance or control.

-For a detailed guide to the language, please see the project wiki.
+For a detailed guide to the language, grammar specification, and syntax features, please see the project wiki

 Core Philosophy & Features